 There are many reasons you may get pinched nerves.
 They can occur for many reasons, including:

-Whatever the cause, there are several techniques that our Campbell chiropractors can use to treat pinched nerves.
+Whatever the cause, there are several techniques that our chiropractor in the San Jose, Campbell and Los Gatos area can use to treat pinched nerves.

 A pinched nerve occurs when pressure or force is put on an area of a nerve, causing it to send warning signals to the brain, including pain, numbness, and weakness.
 In many cases, this tissue may be bone or cartilage, like when a herniated spinal disk that compresses a nerve root.
 In other situations, muscle or tendons may cause the condition.
 This could be a result of improper posture, lifting heavy items, or reaching for something in an awkward way.
 For example, when it comes to carpal tunnel syndrome, there is a variety of tissues may be responsible for compression of the carpal tunnel's median nerve, including swollen tendon sheaths within the tunnel, the distended bone that narrows the tunnel, or a ligament that has been thickened and degenerated.